davygoat/simh-os32/README.txt

    Ctrl/E		break to SimH prompt, then...

    DO fixdisk		fix disk after an unclean shutdown
-   DO makedisk		create a 67MB disk pack
-   DO iug		copy an Interdata User Group tape to IUG: disk
+   DO makedisk		create and mount a clean 67MB disk pack DO iug		copy an Interdata User Group tape to IUG: disk

-   !tclsh make-sim 25 *.ftn >wop   generate EXPECT/SEND sequences ...
+   !tclsh make-sim.tcl 25 *.ftn >wop   generate EXPECT/SEND sequences ...
    DO wop			      ... to upload *.ftn into account 25

 Using the FTP server (UNIX/Linux only) :-

    Note: Windows users may be able to use Cygwin or MobaXterm -- YMMV.
-   A better option would be to run inside a VM or Docker.
+   A better option would be to run Linux or BSD inside a VM or Docker.

    Required packages: tcl, expect, tcllib
    Copy example.shadow.config to shadow.config